BlesseeDevamani/Voice_Desktop_Assistant/README.md

 ## 🚀 Setup Instructions

-Follow these steps to build and run GIRI:
+Follow these steps to build and run BLESSEE:

 ## 1️⃣ Create Project Folder